CNTKR/AssignmentApplication/README.md

   <li>Open a terminal (command prompt) and navigate to the project directory.</li>
   <li>Compile the Java source code using the following command:</li>
 </ul>
-//javac -cp ".:json.jar" com/example/demo/AssignmentApplication.java
+javac -cp ".:json.jar" com/example/demo/AssignmentApplication.java
 <h3>1.Run the compiled program using the following command:</h3>
-'''java -cp ".:json.jar" com.example.demo.AssignmentApplication'''
+java -cp ".:json.jar" com.example.demo.AssignmentApplication
 <h3>Usage
 Upon running the application, you will see the following menu:</h3>
 1. Get weather<br>